Chancenkarte opportunity card for skilled immigration in Germany

 Partial recognition of foreign qualification 4

-5 years’ relevant work experience (last 7 years) 3
+Five years’ relevant work experience in the last seven years 3

-Bottleneck occupation, spouse eligible, legal German stay etc 1
+Bottleneck occupation (Engpassberuf), spouse also eligible, prior legal stay in Germany 1 each

 Practical Tips for Expats: Making the Chancenkarte Work for You